changyupkim/issue-backup/README.md

 # Features

-- A user can download the project's issue data from a repository.
+- A user can download the project data from a repository.
 - A user need not have an admistrator's account to the repository.
-Only the read access to the repository/proejct is required.
+Only the read access to the repository or proejct is required.
 - This program runs in the node.js environment.
 - The backup copies are saved onto the local files in JSON format.
-- The issue data is retrieved from the repository via its REST APIs.
+- The project data is retrieved from the repository via its REST APIs.

 # Usages